awsdocs/aws-iot-docs/developerguide/device-defender-detect.md

 ------
 #### [ aws:num\-disconnects ]

-The number of times a device has disconnected from AWS IoT during a given time period\.
+The number of times a device disconnects from AWS IoT during a given time period\.

 ------
 #### [ More info \(14\) ]

-Use this metric to specify the maximum or minimum number of times a device has disconnected from AWS IoT during a given time period\.
+Use this metric to specify the maximum or minimum number of times a device disconnected from AWS IoT during a given time period\.

 Source: cloud\-side